-Forming new habits is hard.
-Especially when they’re healthy ones that perhaps require you to choose a piece of fruit over a tempting chocolate bar.
-It’s Lent, so chances are you may be abstaining from something until Easter on April 16, or you may just be on a health kick before beach season reaches its peak.
+Forming new habits is hard—especially when they’re healthy ones that perhaps require you to choose a piece of fruit over a tempting chocolate bar.
+It’s Lent, so chances are you may be abstaining from something until Easter, or you may just be on a health kick before beach season reaches its peak.
 Whatever your reason for wanting to form a new habit, it’s essential to equip yourself with a few psychological hacks to ensure you stay the course.

 Think back: Have you ever vowed to stop drinking wine for a week, and then, before you know it, you’re glugging a large glass of pinot noir, having completely forgotten about your vow to go dry?
 Our brains can be very persuasive when they want to be.
 With that in mind, we called on two psychotherapists to share their tips and tricks to staying the course and making that healthy habit stick.
 Keep scrolling for their seven healthy habit hacks.